trpc/trpc/www/docs/server/validators.md

 ### Input Validators

 By defining an input validator, tRPC can check that a procedure call is correct and return a validation error if not.

-Just use the `.input()` method when writing your procedures.
+To set up an input validator, use the `procedure.input()` method:

 ```ts twoslash
 // @target: esnext